-Updates to this CPS and updated agreements are published as necessary, but within seven (7) business days after approval.
+Updates to this CPS and updated agreements are published to the Repository as necessary, but within seven (7) calendar days after approval.
+Updated versions of this CPS are uploaded to the CCADB within seven (7) calendar days after approval.

 Certificate status information for Subscriber Certificates is published as specified in Section 4.9.7 for CRLs and Section 4.9.10 for OCSP.